Linton purpose-built indoor switchroom

 In a separate project totalling $5.1 million, two new underground 33kV electricity circuits – with 41,000m of cable installed – were created from 2019 to early 2022 from the Linton substation to the new Ferguson St substation.

-Underground cabling is being installed in mid-2022 between our Main and Ferguson Street substations, after which temporary overhead lines and power poles between the Keith and Main Street substations will be removed.
+Underground cabling was installed in mid-2022 between our Main and Ferguson Street substations, after which temporary overhead lines and power poles between the Keith and Main Street substations is being removed (mid-November 2022).

 Photo above: Monopoles support the 33kV connection from Linton, before it goes into underground cabling to the Ferguson St substation.